-WSU installed seven additional water meters in 2022, and has identified priorities and started design to address the remaining unmetered facilities.
-Housing facilities make up the large majority of the remaining unmetered connections, and this work was deferred due to funding constraints related to Covid 19.
-Facilities has established a plan to fund these meters, which will bring the total campus metering to 95% complete by the end of 2024.
+WSU installed a few additional water meters in 2023, and has identified priorities and started design to address the remaining unmetered facilities.
+Housing facilities make up the large majority of the remaining unmetered connections, and this work is scheduled for late 2024 / early 2025.
+Facilities Services has established a plan to fund these meters, which will bring the total campus metering to 95% complete.
 The remaining unmetered connections will be addressed as funding allows, timing TBD.
+Given WSU's limited resources, available metering funds are dedicated primarily to maintenance of existing metering stock, or adding new energy metering related to Clean Buildings legislation.